Pandi3a/RaspberryPi/README.md

 FUTURE IMPROVEMENTS
 ################################################################################

-Video player script written in python is on its way and auto mount script for mounting usb on boot using raspbian-stretch(without Desktop)
+Video player script written in python is on its way and auto mount script for mounting usb on boot using raspbian-stretch-lite(without Desktop)

 ################################################################################